-The ROTATE subroutine is provided as a FORTRAN source, and must be compiled before use.
-The ROTATE subroutine enables the user to plot three-dimensional figures from basic two-dimensioned figures.
+The ROTATE subroutine enables the user to plot three-dimensional figures from basic + wt.-dimensioned figures.
 Displayed items may be rotated about a specified axis through a designated angle of rotation.
 This subroutine achieves the rotation effect by modifying the users array.